Lightning-Universe/lightning-bolts/docs/source/reinforce_learn.rst

 DQN Models
 ----------

-The following models are based on DQN
+The following models are based on DQN.
+DQN uses Value based learning where it is deciding what action to take based on the models current learned value (V), or the state action value (Q) of the current state.
+These Values are defined as the discounted total reward of the agents state or state action pair.

 ---------------